flatsheet/flatsheet/readme.md

 # flatsheet

-A multi-user, real-time editor for curating data.
+> A realtime editor for curating data.

 ## Current status